RohedOve/RohedOve/README.md

 ## About Me

-  I'm a passionate graphic designer with a knack for visual storytelling.. <br>
-  I also delve into photo and video editing, bringing creative concepts to life, and capturing moments as a photographer.. <br>
-  My work bridges creativity and precision, aiming to make every project visually compelling..
+CSE graduate with a strong passion for graphic design and visual storytelling.
+Skilled in photo and video editing, I bring creative concepts to life while capturing impactful moments as a photographer.
+I also work with machine learning and AI technologies, applying data-driven techniques alongside my creative workflow.
+My work blends creativity with technical precision, focusing on delivering visually compelling and meaningful designs.

 ---
 ## Languages and Tools